 As conservatives know, government is an inherently greedy beast.
-It seizes every opportunity to grow, and, in the words of Democrat Rahm Emanuel “never lets a good crisis go to waste.”
+It seizes every opportunity to grow and, in the words of Democrat Rahm Emanuel, it “never lets a good crisis go to waste.”

 However, in combating the natural trend of bureaucracy to expand, conservatives have a powerful tool in their arsenal: zero-based budgeting.

 Traditionally, appropriators in the Texas Legislature utilize what’s commonly referred to as “incremental” budgeting.
 Under that process, agencies begin at their previous appropriation amount and are provided increases to account for rising costs, population, etc.

 Such a practice is inherently flawed because it rests on the assumption that the particular agency is running efficiently and revenue is spent appropriately.
 In addition to enabling waste, fraud, and abuse, the process is also rigid and slow to adapt.

 Perhaps technological advancement has reduced the need for additional appropriations in a particular department, likewise changing demographics or other factors may require additional resources for another.